We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • 6fps burst shooting

-Nikon’s 2012 launch of its mid-range D600 DSLR seemed like thumping success at first blush – until users started to complain of dust and oil accumulation on the sensor.
-Nikon offered refunds and servicing for the cameras without ever really explaining what was causing the problem.
-Then, a year down the line, the D610 appeared – a camera that was basically exactly the same, except it bore a new shutter mechanism, and the dust/oil problem had mysteriously disappeared.
+Nikon’s 2012 launch of its mid-range D600 DSLR seemed like a thumping success at first blush – until users started to complain of dust and oil accumulation on the sensor.
+Nikon offered refunds and servicing for the cameras without ever really explaining the cause of the problem.
+Then, a year down the line, the D610 appeared – a camera that was exactly the same, except it bore a new shutter mechanism, and the dust/oil problem had mysteriously disappeared.
 Hmmm.

-But that’s enough ancient history – the Nikon D610 has been tried and tested for a decade now, and with used prices hovering at around a quarter of the original asking, it offers terrific value for money.
+That’s all ancient history now – the Nikon D610 has been tried and tested for a decade, and with used prices hovering at around a quarter of the original asking, it offers terrific value for money.
 It’s a beautifully built camera, constructed from a blend of magnesium alloy and tough plastic, and it handles well with logically laid-out controls.

 Was the Nikon D610 a hasty marketing exercise and an attempt to correct a mistake without really owning it?
 Yeah, probably.
 Is it still a great DSLR in 2023?
 You bet.